Come Join Us

 You have a variety of options to join a club and get involved.
 Follow the easy steps below to get involved.

-- Review the club listing and contact the club(s) directly you are interested in.
+- You can review the club listing and contact the club(s) directly you are interested in.

 - At the beginning of each semester you are encourage to attend club program’s annual “CLUB RUSH” where you can meet the numerous clubs, speak with members, and ask questions.